Battles of the Isonzo: Casualties

 Despite the huge effort and resources poured into the continuing Isonzo struggle, the results were invariably disappointing and without real tactical merit, particularly given the geographical difficulties that were inherent in the campaign.

 Cumulative casualties of the numerous battles of the Isonzo were enormous.
-Half of the entire Italian war death total – some 300,000 of 600,000 – were suffered along the Soča River.
+Half of the entire Italian war death total – some 300,000 of 600,000 – were suffered along the Isonzo River.
 Austro-Hungarian losses, while by no means as numerous, were nevertheless high at around 200,000 (of an overall total of around 1.2 million casualties).

 More than 30,000 casualties were ethnic Slovenes, who at the time were citizens of Austria and thus, the majority of them served in the Austro-Hungarian Army, while Slovene civilian inhabitants from the Gorizia and Gradisca region also suffered in many thousands because they were resettled in refugee camps.
 These Slovene refugees were treated as state enemies in Italian refugee camps, where thousands died of malnutrition.